Designated Safeguarding Leads at Corsham Regis

 Buddy Stops on the playground and Talk Cards if you have a worry.

-Corsham Regis has been given the opportunity to take part in a project called ENCOMPASS that will run jointly between schools and Wiltshire Police.
+ENCOMPASS is a service run jointly between schools and Wiltshire Police.
 ENCOMPASS is the reporting to schools, by the next school day, when a child or young person has been affected by a domestic incident.

 ENCOMPASS will ensure that I receive the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected by or exposed to a domestic abuse incident.
 It is part of my role as the Designated Safeguarding Lead.
 In my absence, I will forward the information to Mrs Gail McCrum and Mrs Gemma Morris, the Deputy Designated Safeguarding Leads.